rumca-js/dyi-page/README.md

 It is similar in principle to Hugo, or Jeckyll.

+At the very first time of run dyi-page.py, without any arguments it creates a configuration file.

+Please set the page data, which will be used later on during page generation, like page title, etc. The page configuration file is named 'page_config.ini'.

 # Prerequisites

 The program uses pandoc to generate entries.
 It has to be installed on the target machine.